 Fundraising can seem like a daunting task, especially when you have never done it before.
 That’s why Side-Out’s team worked together to create a list of easy, attainable, and fun ways to fundraise (that you can even do as just one person)!

 Here are our top 6 ways to fundraise.

 1. Use Peer-to-Peer Systems

 In a time where everything we do is online, your fundraising should be no different.
 Peer-to-peer systems have become very popular with non-profits.
 You would be surprised how easy it can be to collect donations just by asking.
-Sharing your campaign page with everyone you know and explaining why you are raising funds will result in many more donations than going door-to-door or asking people to write a check.

 What quicker way to instantly double your donation amount than by having your employer match it?
 Many businesses participate in donation matching, so see if your employer is one of those.
 If you are asking for donations from others, let them know about matching opportunities.
-If everyone does their part, your fundraising total could be twice as much as you hoped it would!
+If everyone does their part, your fundraising total could be twice as much as you hoped it would.

 Be sure to check the website of the charity for which you are raising funds and see how you can incorporate matching donations into your fundraising.
 The Side-Out Foundation now has a “Matching Donation Finder” so you can check if your employer does so.

 When it comes to fundraising, the best place to start is just asking others to donate whatever they can.
 Don’t overthink it!
 Get started here.